Mintype/rust-translate/README.md

 ## Overview

-`rust-translation` is a easy-to-use Rust crate that simplifies the process of translating text into different languages using the Google Translate service.
 `rust-translation` is a easy-to-use Rust crate that simplifies the process of translating text into different languages using the Google Translate API.

 ## Features